intel/ai-reference-models/quickstart/object_detection/pytorch/maskrcnn/inference/cpu/.docs/docker_spr.md

 After you've downloaded the pretrained model and followed the instructions to [build the container](#build-the-container) and [prepare the dataset](#datasets), use the `run.sh` script from the container package to run <model name> <mode>.
-Set environment variables to specify the dataset directory, precision to run, and an output directory.
+Set environment variables to specify the dataset directory, precision and mode to run, and an output directory.
 By default, the `run.sh` script will run the `inference_realtime.sh` quickstart script.
 To run a different script, specify the name of the script using the `SCRIPT` environment variable.